zackapotamus/Employee-Manager/README.md

 ## Usage

 You will need to create a database using the schema provided.
+Once that is done, you will run `node index.js` to kick things off.

 ## License